itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 loss = rawdata[:,1]
 ```

-​	Generate the relationship curve and data file for the product of half-wave voltage and effective modulation length (*VpiL*), the product of half-wave voltage and loss (*VpiLoss*), as well as VBias, and save them in the respective newly created files.
+​Generate the relationship curve and data file for the product of half-wave voltage and effective modulation length (*VpiL*), the product of half-wave voltage and loss (*VpiLoss*), as well as VBias, and save them in the respective newly created files.

 ```python
 vpil = []